vnklaimis/FantasyNight-docs/rules/roleplay.rst

   * Your character is being robbed by someone who is wielding a gun, rather than give up the $100 you have in your wallet, you pull your own gun out and attempt to shoot the robber.
 The robber then shoots and kills you.

   * A car of gang members burst into a convenient store to rob it.
 Inside is someone carrying a gun.
 Upon seeing the men aim a gun at the cashier, they draw their gun and manage to shoot two of the robbers and kill them.

+Furthermore, just like with disregard for life, not all robbery related deaths have to be character kills.
+If robbers jump out of a van and aim guns at a woman on the side of the street, it is a normal, instinctive reaction for someone to immediately run at the first sight of a gun.
+If that woman is then shot in the back, her death wouldn't be considered a character kill.
+If she is, however, cornered in an allyway for a moment with guns to her face and she tries to run or escape or physically resist, she's had some time to think about the scenario and running isn't a purely instinctual response at that point, thus, her death could be a character kill.
+(Though again, it could just as easily be a player kill too!
+Those do have severe consequences!)

 Planned or Supervised Events
 """"""""""""""""""""""""""""